Sanguarian/ZeusAI/README.md

 ## Acknowledgments

 * This project uses OpenAI's GPT-3 language model.
-* Special thanks to the creators of tkinter and pyperclip.
+* Special thanks to the creators of tkinter.